-Dedicated specifically to gaming, PlayCanvas is a 3D engine backed by a proprietary cloud-based development platform, which allows web development teams to edit web projects from multiple computers in real-time.
-The features include 3D animation, rigid-body physics simulations, and sound design.
+Dedicated specifically to gaming, PlayCanvas is a 3D engine backed by a proprietary cloud-based development platform.
+This allows web development teams to edit web projects from multiple computers in real-time.
+The features include 3D animation in the browser, rigid-body physics simulations, and sound design.
 Open-sourced in 2014, the engine also has a free repository on Github.

-This framework is meant for XR development (AR/VR and mixed reality experiences), and for displaying 3D and VR elements in a browser.
-AFrame is, essentially, a VR plugin, which features a range of components like animations, geometries, cursors, controls, etc.
+This framework is meant for XR development (AR/VR and mixed reality experiences).
+It’s also usef for displaying 3D and VR elements in a browser.
+A-Frame is, essentially, a VR plugin, which features a range of components like animations, geometries, cursors, controls, etc.

-The code generated by AFrame can run on most of the popular VR headsets, and can also display graphics on desktop and mobile devices.
-This makes AFrame a perfect library for making browser games capable of running on any device.
+The code generated by A-Frame can run on most popular VR headsets, and can also display graphics on desktop and mobile devices.
+This makes A-Frame a perfect library for making browser games capable of running on any device.
 The free repository is also available on Github.

 For WebGL to fully live up to its potential, experts have developed a range of recommendations to help achieve optimal performance.
 Some of the WebGL best practices are as follows: